 I have a lot of experience of working with painful intercourse presented by individual men and women as well as in couples.
-The most obvious factor that causes pain is size of genitalia; to lessen pain might mean avoiding thrusting too deeply thereby hurting the cervix or changing position.
-Women and men can experience pain if she is not sufficiently lubricated during sex and using lubricants such as Yes http://www.yesyesyes.org/ may be helpful as part of foreplay.
+Women and men can experience pain through insufficient lubrication during sex and advice using lubricants may be helpful as part of foreplay.

-In men pain during sex can manifest as Phimosis where the foreskin is tight and cannot retract or be pulled back sufficiently revealing the gland or head of the penis.
-A significant number of men, generally through little sexual experience, can endure this condition well into their twenties and thirties before it is 'discovered' or comes to light in an intimate relationship.
-Circumcision is often best practice and whilst this addressees the pain issue, it can take some time for men to improve sexual confidence and performance given that sexual activity historically has been scant.
-Psychosexual therapy can be useful in this instance.
+In men pain during sex can manifest where the foreskin is tight and cannot retract or be pulled back sufficiently.
+A significant number of men endure this condition before it comes to light in an intimate relationship.
+It can take some time to improve sexual confidence and performance and psychosexual therapy can be useful in this instance.

-There can also be physical pain as well as an anxious/avoidant psychological response to penetration, sexual intimacy with another and sexual intimacy with self.
-Taking a good history is a necessary step in identifying how to treat and help cases where responses to cultural influences, early sexual abuse and similar trauma is affecting the adult's approach to sex and relationships.
+There can also be physical pain as well as an anxious/avoidant psychological response to penetration, sexual intimacy with another and sexual intimacy with ones self.
+Its important to identify how to treat and help cases where responses to cultural influences, early sexual abuse and similar trauma is affecting the adult’s approach to sex and relationships.

 With the right support and practical guidance, Penetration Disorder is treated extremely successfully.
 I encourage spouses/partners to get on-board with this support and whilst the focus is on the woman’s Penetration Disorder, it is often a couples issue to get through with a guided plan towards consummation if that is the goal.